wp-plugins/tweeps4wp/readme.txt

 The photos link to the twitter pages of your tweep.

 == Changelog ==

+= 0.0.5 =
+bug in 0.0.4.
+Found immediately. normal images were no longer displaying correctly.
+Fixed it so mini resizes to 24x24 and normal to 48x48.

+= 0.0.4 =
+mini images from twitter aren't always mini.
+They're called mini but sometimes they're normal.
+This update ensures that all images are resized to 24x24 just like twitter.com does.

 = 0.0.3 =
 * Having an incorrect password produces all sorts of nasty errors.
 Made these errors go away and simply display a message stating that the list is not available at this time.